It's Official: Scientists Find Butoh to be performed in the Slowest Brain Wave

 Partner to Create MAN WOMAN,

-to Premiere in 2024
+to Premiere in 2025

-MAN WOMAN is a reimagining of Japanese photographer Eikoh Hosoe’s eponymous photo book from 1960.
-Choreographed and performed by butoh dancers Akihito Ichihara (Sankai Juku, ELF) and Vangeline, the duet explores the tension between male and female forms.
-The iconic poses from the book serve as inspiration and leitmotifs for this sculptural piece; like photographs coming to life, the dancers weave in and out of the poses, their bodies creating an intimate story built around the tension found in negative space.
+Inspired by Japanese photographer Eikoh Hosoe’s eponymous photo book from 1960, this dynamic dance encounter between Butoh dancers Akihito Ichihara and Vangeline disrupts normative expectations of dyadic heterosexual relationships.
+The iconic poses from Hosoe’s work serve as inspiration and leitmotifs for this sculptural piece; like photographs coming to life, the dancers weave in and out of the poses without making physical contact.
+The tension found in negative space rises, a commentary on distance and connection in intimate relationships that culminates in a single touch.

 Photos by Ricardo Ramirez Arriola and Michael Blase